 Stamped: Racism, Antiracism, and You: A Remix of the National Book Award-winning Stamped from the Beginning by Jason Reynolds and Ibram X. Kendi

-Why it was banned: This book was challenged because some claimed it was selective history that did not tell the story of “racism against all people.”
+Why it was banned: This book was challenged because some claimed it was a selective history that did not tell the story of “racism against all people.”
 Some complaints were also in regard to public statements that Kendi has made about race and racism.

 The Hate U Give by Angie Thomas